Department of Sociology & Criminology

 - "Seeking 'the moral law' and Citizenship: Gendered Relations of Class and Ethnicity in New York City Campaigns Against Vice."
 Invited Presentation, Transcending Borders: Migration, Ethnicity, and Incorporation in an Age of Globalism, New York University, 1 November, 2003.

-- Urban Sociology: Introduction & History (Fall 2015); Urban Regulation
+- Urban Sociology: Introduction & History (Fall 2016, Halifax Central Library)

-- Classical Theory; Contemporary Criminological Theory; Advanced Theory
+- Advanced Theory (Fall 2016); Classical Theory; Contemporary Criminological Theory

-- Regulating Gender & Sexuality; Theories of Feminism; Theories and Histories of Sexuality
+- Theories of Feminism (Winter 2017); Regulating Gender & Sexuality; Theories and Histories of Sexuality

 - Issues in Juvenile Justice